rrossouw01/terraform-stateserver-go/README.md

 ````
 TODO
 ---
-1. Add terraform lock configuration using configuration like this example used in a different setup with Oracle OCI object storage:
+1. Add terraform lock configuration using configuration like this example used in a different setup using python and flask:
 ````bash
 ➜  terraform-poc cat main.tf
 terraform {